robmasocco/AOS-TAG/ideas.md

 ## functional_test.c

-This tester was meant to try out a vast majority of features primarily regarding an instance creation and removal, and message posting.
+This tester was meant to try out a vast majority of features primarily regarding an instance creation and removal, message posting and error codes.
 Since almost all of this has been done with *talker* and *listener*, the only feature it tests is the possibility to create, and subsequently remove, all possible instances, checking the status device file in the meantime.

 ## deadlock_test.c